Pilot

 Pilot engagement is limited in scope, structured in method, and conducted under defined conditions.

-A pilot is used to identify the execution pathway, define the decision-to-action boundary, assess required control conditions, and evaluate fit in a limited setting.
+A bounded pilot is used to identify one defined execution pathway, locate the decision-to-action boundary, assess the control conditions required before progression, and determine whether CONTROLTOWER OS is suitable for controlled deployment in that setting.

 Request a controlled discussion